pete-h-87/Surf-App-Mono/README.md

 https://surf-app-mono-frontend.onrender.com/

-Please wait 60 seconds for the backend to spin up, and refresh the page
+Please wait 60 seconds for the backend to spin up, and refresh the page.